 My interest in The Prep's history goes back to my first year here— 1970.
-I'm pretty certain that my hiring had a lot to do with the fact that I had been editor of SHU's yearbook, the Galleon (RIP 2006).
-Consequently, the headmaster, Fr.
-Giblin, needing to fill the late August vacancy of both a Spanish teacher and a moderator for the Tower, saw a way to fill the pair of positions.
-Having been a student at the University, I had a very basic understanding of the parallel histories of The Prep and "the college."
+I'm pretty certain that my hiring had a lot to do with the fact that I had been editor of SHU's yearbook, the Galleon (RIP 2006), since the headmaster, Fr.
+Giblin, needed to fill the unexpected late August vacancy for both a Spanish teacher and a moderator for the Tower.
+Having been a student at the University, I already had a cursory understanding of the parallel histories of “The Preparatory” and "the College."
 And when opportunities presented themselves to explore and put The Prep’s past on paper in the several yearbooks I advised between 1971 and 1988, I not only jumped in with both feet, but, important for the way things worked out over the next four decades, began a mental catalog of the interesting photos, mementos and ephemera strewn around the nooks and crannies of Mooney, Duffy and Stafford Halls in South Orange.

 In the intervening years, first as a "hobby" and later in the position of Director of Communications, I've reached into that body of "cool old stuff" to enhance PR and admissions pieces, catalogs, posters, brochures, as well as, paramount for me, the celebratory Sesquicentennial book "O Sing Her Praise," and the last 19 years’ worth of Tower Revisited magazines.
 Now in my 50th year at SHP, I have added to the collection with five or six thousand paper-based photographs and, since 1999 (when film went away for me), more than a quarter million digital photos.
 So when I re-configured my role at The Prep at the beginning of 2019, I christened myself, since I was pretty much the only person that knew what we had and where it was stashed, among other roles, The Archivist.